 Powton Sapphire Dragon

-Ever since West first made contact with the East, its culture has enriched our lives.
-From the beauty of exotic silks and ceramics, to the delicacy of oriental cuisine, the essence of China has enhanced our time.
+Ever since the West first made contact with the East, its culture has enriched our lives.
+From the beauty of exotic silks and ceramics to the delicacy of oriental cuisine, the essence of China has enhanced our time.
 But we’ve had to wait for the modern science of tissue culture before we could experience one of the East’s greatest treasures in our own garden.

 A Bejeweled Tree

-The 20th century wonder is the Powton Sapphire Dragon.
+The 20th-century wonder is the Powton Sapphire Dragon.
 An exotic decorative shade tree which in spring is bejeweled with dazzling spikes of sapphire hued flowers.
 What makes this jewel from the timeless East such a gem for the hurried West is that it takes no time at all to grow.

 The Powton Sapphire Dragon is a specially bred and select form of Paulownia kawakami (Paulownia) a native of China.
 For centuries the Chinese have grown them for more than just decoration.
 Their highly prized timber has long been used to make fineries, from hand made furniture to clogs and even musical instruments.
 In addition to their earthly qualities, these trees have engaged the minds of men who think on a higher plane.
 In 1000AD a Buddhist scholar from central China, Chen Chu, pondered on the dwindling supply of precious timber.
-After careful study he devised a way farmers could cultivate the Powton as a fast growing productive timber tree.
+After careful study, he devised a way farmers could cultivate the Powton as a fast-growing productive timber tree.